 - The consistency is supposed to be thick, but if it's too thick for your taste, you can add a few teaspoons of unsweetened non-dairy milk, yogurt or water to thin it out.
 Add more as needed but only a small amount at a time to avoid runny cream cheese.
 Taste for flavor and add more lemon, vinegar or salt if desired.

 - Enjoy right away or place in an airtight container in the fridge for 5-6 days.
 It will firm up a bit in the fridge.

 - Yogurt- some brands have an off-white color, which will make your cream cheese slightly off-white.
 It won't affect the tastiness though.
-I prefer So Delicious for its color and thickness.
+I prefer So Delicious for its color, taste, and thickness.
 If you can't find unsweetened yogurt, you can use plain.
-Look for one that has the least amount of sugar to avoid a slight sweet taste.
+Look for one that has the least amount of sugar to avoid a slightly sweet taste.

 - If you prefer a whipped consistency, add 1 tablespoon of refined coconut oil to the blender with the other ingredients.
 Place in fridge for 1-2 hours to firm up.

 - If you don't have a high-speed blender, the cream cheese may not get smooth enough.
 I prefer to use my blender over a food processor because it yields a smoother result for me, but you can use whatever works for you.

 - I leave the almonds in the fridge while they are soaking.
 They must soak for a minimum of 12-16 hours or they will produce gritty results.
 The cashews need to soak for about 2-4 hours.

 - Yields about 1 cup + 2 tablespoons.